psychopy/psychopy-visionscience/docs_sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to psychopy-template's documentation!
+Welcome to psychopy-visionscience's documentation!
 =============================================

-The `psychopy-template` plugin is designed to show you how to make a plugin.
+The `psychopy-visionscience` plugin adds stimuli useful for vision scientists.

 .. toctree::
    :maxdepth: 1